Loading...

 Inventory sheet

-The need to store and carry with them, from a very early age, led men and women to create bags and purses for their belongings, food, weapons, currency.
+The need to carry things with them led men and women, from early times, to create bags and purses for their personal belongings, food, weapons and currency.

-Later, pouches appeared with the same purpose, either as an integral part of clothing or as a detachable complement, hanging from the waist.
+Later on, pockets appeared with the same purpose, either as an integral part of clothing or as a detachable complement, hung at the waist.

-At the end of the 18th century, fluid female attire, without a waist, close to the body, imposed the hand bag.
-As this costume is “empire”, inspired by the fashion of the Roman Empire, then visible in the fresco paintings of the ruins of Pompeii, exposed at that time, the “reticulum”, mesh bags used by Roman women, also influenced many models.
+In the late 18th century, the flowing female costume, without a waist and falling close to the body, led to the handbag.
+This ‘imperial’ costume was inspired by the fashion of the Roman Empire, then visible in the fresco paintings at the ruins of Pompeii, uncovered by that time.
+This was also the case with the reticulum, a net bag carried by Roman women.
+Both items influenced many models.

-The women’s bag we show you here, despite being from the beginning of the 19th century, reflects this taste.
+The ladies’ handbag shown here, despite dating from the early 19th century, reflects this taste.

-Executed with needle mesh, forming vertical bars, alternately smooth and lacy, the smooth bars are embroidered with bouquets of flowers, birds and insects.
-It has a rigid base, made of bamboo segments placed in a zigzag pattern, suggesting a basket.
-It ends at the top with a bobbin lace frill and fastens with laces, finished off with two tassels.
+The bag was done in needlework, forming alternately smooth and lacy vertical bars.
+The smooth bars are embroidered with bunches of flowers, birds and insects.
+It has a rigid base, with segments of bamboo placed in a zigzag pattern, suggesting a basket.
+At the top, there is a frill in bobbin lace at the opening, and it is fastened with strings, finished off with two tassels.